mwelzl/oppd/draft-welzl-panrg-oppd.md

           name: Joerg Ott
       date: 2023
   I-D.kuehlewind-quic-proxy-discovery:
+  I-D.trammell-plus-spec:
   I-D.ietf-tsvwg-udp-options:

 --- abstract

-[ Please add something to this draft, and then add your name to the author list.
-Also, consider the draft title: it now indicates that I'm the primary dude here (is that really justified, and is it a good idea?), and that we target PANRG.
-Should it carry a different name? ]

 This document surveys possibilities for On-Path Proxy Discovery (OPPD).
-It is meant to help the conversation in a planned side meeting at IETF-121 in Dublin.
+It is meant to help the conversation in a planned side meeting at IETF-121 in Dublin (see the github page linked under "About This Document" for coordinates).

+The draft title indicates PANRG as a target of this document just because we thought that PANRG should be informed.
+What a suitable target is, and if this is even the right type of document, should all be discussed at the side meeting.

 --- middle